-Madura was started in 1995 by the Dr. K.M.
-Thiagarajan the then Chairman and CEO of the erstwhile Bank of Madura, who after experimenting with a new model of Self-Help Group (SHG) training and lending decided to create a sustainable profit based model of rural lending.
+Madura was started in 1995 by Dr. K.M.
+Thiagarajan the then Chairman and CEO of the erstwhile Bank of Madura, who after experimenting with a new model of Self-Help Group (SHG) training and lending decided to create a sustainable profit-based model of rural lending.

 After Dr. K.M.
 Thiagarajan passed away in 2007, Dr. Tara Thiagarajan stepped in to manage the company affairs and it currently has 400,000 active members and an outstanding loan book of Rs 200 Crore.

 India Microfinance recently caught up with Dr. Tara Thiagarajan to discuss some new initiatives launched by MMFL and the road ahead for the microfinance sector in India.

 India Microfinance: Dr. Tara Thiagarajan, thank you for joining us for this interview.
 Early this year MMFL launched Madura Thiruvizha (Madura Carnival) in the rural areas of Tamil Nadu.
 What is it about and how has it been received.

 Dr. Tara Thiagarajan: Yes we launched the mobile campaign in February 2011 and it has received an enthusiastic response from our members.
 It involves connecting rural SHG members with mobile services that will ultimately allow local advertising and market linkages.
 We are providing members with interest-free loans for mobile phones, a SIM with special benefits and voice-based services to enhance their business opportunities.

 A few months after the launch we had to pause the program for some weeks because the Tamil Nadu state assembly elections were announced, but now it has resumed and we intend to continue it throughout this year.
 This initiative has been conducted in partnership with Nokia and Vodafone and you can read more about it on our website.